-The deep drilling project is planned for the years 2015 to 2020.
-We imagine the project as an international collaboration between 4-6 nations.
+The deep drilling project is planned for the years 2016 to 2020.
+The project is an international collaboration between several nations.
 At present, national funding agencies in Denmark, Germany, Japan, Norway and the U.S. have committed themselves to support EGRIP, both financially and logistically.
 The in-kind support by U.S. NSF, by making ski equipped LC-130 available to the project and by sharing costs for flights and fuel and German in-kind support by ski equipped Basler (DC3) and vehicles is tremendously valuable to the project.
-At the EGRIP steering committee meeting in Copenhagen in the fall of 2015, Switzerland, France, China and Italy also announced their participation and there may well be additional partners that would supplement the EGRIP research plan well.
+At the EGRIP steering committee meeting in Copenhagen in the fall of 2016, Switzerland, France and China became contributing partners and Italy announced participation and there may well be additional partners that would supplement the EGRIP research plan well.

 The main part of the equipment needed to establish the EGRIP camp was at the NEEM site.
 At NEEM in 2015 heavy sleds with cargo were excavated, the two garages were taken down and stowed everything was hauled 460 km by traverse train in May 2015.
-The main building, the Dome was put on skis in 2011 to enable surface transport to the new site.
+The main building, the Dome, was put on skis in 2011 to enable surface transport to the new site.
 At EGRIP, the dome was parked on the ski, the two garages were built and outfitted, while the rest of the cargo was stored on sledges.
-In 2016 the EGRIP camp will become fully equipped, and we plan to build trenches for deep drilling and ice core processing so that deep drilling and science can commerce in 2017.
-Besides from drilling and analyzing the 2550 m deep ice core, a suite of borehole logging equipment, both existing and newly developed, will be used to monitor the ice deformation, ice sliding and basal water system in the borehole penetrating to the bedrock.